krill-x7/krill-x7.github.io/_posts/2022-05-08-Mindgames.md

 `Brainfuck is an esoteric programming language created in 1993 by a Swiss physics student named Urban Müller, Brainfuck was an attempt to create a language with the smallest possible compiler`

-Also, right beneath, we have what looks like a brainfuck code compiler; Check it out!
+Also, right beneath, we have what looks like a brainfuck code interpreter; Check it out!
-Pasting the Fibonacci brainfuck code, gives you what looks like a Fibonacci sequence of number. .  mmmm..
+Pasting the Fibonacci brainfuck code, gives what looks like a Fibonacci sequence of number. .  mmmm..
 ![compiler](/assets/images/THM/mindgames/page2.png)

-Decoding this gives us what looks like a python code; noice :ghost:
+Decoding this with `[dcode](https://www.dcode.fr/brainfuck-language)` gives what looks like a python code; noice :ghost:

 ```python